 - 1 cup of water

-- Wash the vine leaves and boil them for five minutes.
+- Wash the vine leaves and blanche them for five minutes.
 Rinse with cold water and drain.

 - Wash the rice and place it in a big bowl.

-Add the onions, parsley, mint, dill, salt and pepper, the lemon juice, 1/2 of grated tomatoes and 1/2 of the oil and mix well.
+Add the onions, parsley, mint, dill (and other herbs), salt and pepper, the lemon juice, 1/2 of grated tomatoes and 1/2 of the oil and mix well.
 For instructions on how to wrap the dolmades you can see my step by step instructions given here.

 - Peel, wash and cut the potato wedges (depending on size of potato in quarters or 8 pieces), drain and add salt, pepper and oregano.
 Make a layer of potatoes and then start putting the dolmades on top.